ArduPilot/ardupilot_wiki/copter/source/docs/troubleshooting.rst

 As of version 2.9 of Copter, inertial navigation is used to maintain altitude and in 2.9.2 horizontal position as well so vibration truly needs to be minimized.
-A small pad (1/2 to 1") of Kyosho Zeal tape under each corner of the Flight Control board should get vibration low enough.
+A small pad (1/2 to 1") of Kyosho Zeal tape under each corner of the autopilot should get vibration low enough.

-Or you can use a standoff with an extending screw 1/10" outboard of each corner of the flight control board and suspend it with four 1/16" O-rings of appropriate diameter such that when folded over through the flight control board they just hold the board without movement, but also not in much tension.
+Or you can use a standoff with an extending screw 1/10" outboard of each corner of the autopilot and suspend it with four 1/16" O-rings of appropriate diameter such that when folded over through the autopilot they just hold the board without movement, but also not in much tension.

 When a flight log is checked in RAW mode, X,Y and Z hovering ACCELs